maxuser0/minescript/docs/pyjinn.md

   supported)
 - `else` blocks following `for` and `while` blocks
 - generators and `yield` statement
-- threading, asyncio, and async/await syntax (API for asynchronous execution under development in 5.0 beta)
+- threading, asyncio, and async/await syntax (Java `Thread` is supported instead)
 - inheritance
 - `with` statement
 - `match` statement (Python 3.10+)